The PINTI Decision and Underwriting Guidelines

 There have been a number of recent foreclosure challenges in the lower courts based on paragraph 22, with inconsistent decisions.
 As the Pinti court states: Read more...

 Getting ready for the TILA-RESPA Intergrated Disclosure

 As you may know, changes are coming again to the HUD Settlement Statement and related closing disclosure documents.
-We want you to be prepared for the new rules and new forms that will go into effect on October 3rd, 2015.
+We want you to be prepared for the new rules and new forms that went into effect on October 3rd, 2015.
 To that end, Sue Ellen Rogal, Underwriting Counsel in our Boston office, has put together the following memo, together with a plan for future informational bulletins and webinars.
 If you have any questions about the new Loan Estimate and Closing Disclosure forms, please click here to contact Attorney Sue Ellen Rogal.